epfl-ada/ada-2022-project-adamantiumforgers/README.md

 Give mathematical details of the methods used (and libraries)

-### Step 1:
+### Step 1: Create a sample of data to work on

 ### Step 2: Clustering

 We wanted to see if we were able to detect channel communities within our dataset.
-To do this we generated an undirected weigthed graph using user comments i.e if a user wrote a comment on a video of channel 1 and a comment on a video on channel 2, we create an edge of weight 1 between channel 1 and channel 2.
+To do this we generated an undirected weigthed graph using user comments with the following methodology : If a user wrote a comment on a video of channel 1 and a comment on a video on channel 2, we create an edge of weight 1 between channel 1 and channel 2.

 To rapidly visualize how well it works we used `Gephi`, an open source graph visualisation platform.
 We discovered the louvain algorithm on gephi and realised it detected communities quite well.